MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

     /// This includes any request or response modifications made by the network stack (such as
     /// the adding of Authorization headers) after the WebResourceRequested event for
     /// the associated request has been raised.
 Modifications made to the request or
-    /// response objects are ignored.
-    interface ICoreWebView2WebResourceResponseReceivedEventHandler : IUnknown
+    /// response objects are set but have no effect on WebView processing them. interface ICoreWebView2WebResourceResponseReceivedEventHandler : IUnknown
     {
         /// Called to provide the implementer with the event args for the